 Select the weld mode that best matches the desired welding process.
 The standard weld set shipped with the host power source encompasses a wide range of common processes that will meet most needs.
-If the STT[®] modes are not available, or if a special weld mode is desired, visit www.powerwavesoftware.com or contact the local Lincoln Electric sales representative.
+If the AC or STT modes are not available, visit www.powerwavesoftware.com or contact the local Lincoln Electric sales representative.